 Here are three ways merchants can prepare for GDPR:

-1. SCRUTINIZE PRIVACY POLICIES…AND WHETHER YOUR POLICIES ARE ALIGNED WITH REALITY
+1. SCRUTINISE PRIVACY POLICIES…AND WHETHER YOUR POLICIES ARE ALIGNED WITH REALITY

 Transparency is at the core of what regulators care about.
 Merchants should, in a nutshell, do what they say and say what they do.
 Merchants should be communicating to customers in clear, concise and specific language that any layman can understand quickly.
 Think logic, not legal-ease.
 Privacy policies are often treated as set-it-and-forget-it.
 With GDPR, merchants not only need to examine their privacy policies but behaviour as well—and make sure those policies match behaviour.